 Why are business skills important?

-Business skills are a key ingredient when it comes to starting, running and managing a successful business, not to mention a successful career.
+Business skills are a main ingredient when it comes to starting, running and managing a company, not to mention a good career.

-Effective business skills help business owners meet the needs of their consumers, partners, staff and other stakeholders.
-If you’re an employee, they can set you apart from your colleagues and help you build a successful career.
+They help business owners meet the needs of their consumers, partners, staff and other stakeholders.
+If you’re an employee, they can set you apart from your colleagues and assist you building a successful career.

 Both business owners and individuals benefit from professional business skills by allowing an organisation or employee to: